 Other procurement trends transforming the business world in years to come include:

-- Big (Meta) Data: Collecting, sorting, storing, and analyzing data generated by all your business processes is one thing.
+- Big (Meta) Data: Collecting, sorting, storing, and analysing data generated by all your business processes is one thing.
 But what about the data generated by the data itself?
 Metadata adds additional context and could yield even more useful insights that can drive further process improvements.
 Data streams will grow more complex, and more interconnected, creating a vast tapestry of data that can provide both answers and context on demand.

 - Digital DNA: Strategic sourcing in the future may be as simple as loading up a double-helix and saying, “Source it!”
-Digital DNA is an emerging sourcing standard that aims to connect every last fragment of sourcing, manufacturing, logistics, materials, and procurement organization information into a single set of code that’s unique for every product.
+Digital DNA is an emerging sourcing standard that aims to connect every last fragment of sourcing, manufacturing, logistics, materials, and procurement organisation information into a single set of code that’s unique for every product.

-- Maximum Collaboration, Minimum Competition: As global sourcing becomes an increasingly complex endeavor that requires a truly staggering amount of knowledge, strong relationships, and flexible, agile procurement models that are both tactical and strategic, it’s possible procurement teams will shift away from exclusivity and rigid contract negotiation methodologies toward more collaborative ones.
+- Maximum Collaboration, Minimum Competition: As global sourcing becomes an increasingly complex endeavour that requires a truly staggering amount of knowledge, strong relationships, and flexible, agile procurement models that are both tactical and strategic, it’s possible procurement teams will shift away from exclusivity and rigid contract negotiation methodologies toward more collaborative ones.
 In such models, data transparency is paramount, terms and conditions are specific and situational, and the goal is long-term value creation for all parties involved, rather than short-term savings or profits.

 - Sustainable Procurement: A natural complement to collaborative sourcing, sustainable procurement may become the de facto method for industry leaders as environmental concerns, human rights issues, and global social consciousness continue to grow in importance for consumers.
-Tomorrow’s procurement leaders, like their peers and the consumers they service, will prioritize products and services that do minimal damage to human lives, society, and the environment—and their sourcing, relationship management, and risk exposure minimization strategies will reflect their convictions.
+Tomorrow’s procurement leaders, like their peers and the consumers they service, will prioritise products and services that do minimal damage to human lives, society, and the environment—and their sourcing, relationship management, and risk exposure minimisation strategies will reflect their convictions.

 Get Ready for the Future of Procurement